 When can we shop for items we want to purchase for our department?

-We are open from 8 AM to 5 PM Monday thru Friday.
-The only exception is we are closed Wednesday morning because we are getting ready for our public sale.
-The best time to view the items is on Tuesday.
+We are open from 8 AM to 5 PM Mondays through Thursdays (closed to departments on Fridays and weekends).
 You can put an item on hold so you can go back and measure the space or talk with your co-workers.
 We will hold the item for two days.

 How does a department purchase the items?
 Can we use a grant number?